• All Recipes

 Jump to Recipe Print Recipe

-It’s Shishito Summer!
-This Shishito Rellenos Recipe is my favorite way to enjoy this summer pepper.
+It's Shishito Summer!
+This Shishito Rellenos Recipe is one of my absolute favorite ways to enjoy this summer pepper.
 While shishito peppers are typically enjoyed in a quick sauté until blistered, this is a fun way to cook up these sweet and spicy summer peppers.

 What are Shishito Peppers?